 Healthcare in Ensenada is quite good with qualified doctors and medical personnel who are well trained.
 Some of the doctors are bilingual and received medical training abroad.
 The facilities and infrastructure are also up to world standards.
 Remember to get comprehensive travel insurance that covers healthcare costs before leaving your country.
 Snowbirds with Medicare have the option to travel into the United States for healthcare for more serious cases.
 There are also private hospitals with shorter wait times and facilities that are better than some public hospitals although they cost more.

-- Weather: The winter weather in Ensenada (Mexico) will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Ensenada (Mexico) will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Ensenada (Mexico) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.